-- Level 1 valuation based on quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 valuation techniques based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - Level 3 valuation techniques using inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+- Level 1 valuation based on guoted prices (unadjusted) in active markets for identical assets or liabilities; • - Level 2 valuation techniques based on inputs other than quoted prices included in Level 1 that are observable ٠ for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - Level 3 valuation techniques using inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-As at March 31, 2020, the carrying value of investments is recorded at fair value on the statement of financial position.
-The CBLT Inc. warrants are valued using Level 3 inputs as described in Note 4.
+As at March 31, 2021 and March 31, 2020, the carrying value of investments is recorded at fair value on the statement of financial position using Level 1 and Level 2 methodology.